 Less than a block away from the Richland Carrousel Park, this old-time diner with black and white floor tiles, Formica tables and red vinyl seats is the perfect inexpensive place to stop in for a quick bite to eat.
 Their specialty?
 Coney’s, of course!

-If a museum ever made me wish my kids were younger, the Little Buckeye Children’s Museum is it!
-Designed for ages 0-12, this hands-on museum allows children to explore through playing in a number of interactive exhibits that include a play area for babies, a dinosaur dig, doctors office, grocery store, bank, beauty salon, water play station, a theater, and more exhibits to come.
+If a museum ever made me wish my kids were younger, the Buckeye Imagination Museum is it!
+Designed for ages 0-12, this hands-on museum allows children to explore through playing in a number of interactive exhibits that include a play area for babies, a dinosaur dig, grocery store, bank, beauty salon, and a theater, with more exhibits to come.

 The Mansfield Memorial Museum is often overlooked but once you step foot inside, you won’t be able to stay away!
 Housed in the historic Soldiers & Sailors Memorial building, this unique, eclectic, and historical museum is home to ELECKTRO, the world’s first true robot.
 ELEKTRO was created by Westinghouse, a company that was once prominent in Mansfield, specifically for the 1939 New York World’s Fair.